shootermv/lit-dev-based-autocomplete/README.md

 ## Build

-This sample uses the TypeScript compiler to produce JavaScript that runs in modern browsers.
+This project uses the TypeScript compiler to produce JavaScript that runs in modern browsers.

 To build the JavaScript version of your component: